|PANORAMIC Photo By RedwoodTransect|

-This THP is about 6 miles SE of Carlotta, CA and just north of Highway 36 near Grizzly Creek State Park (units 1 & 10 are adjacent) at an elevation of 400 to 1,400 feet.
-Humboldt Redwood Company is planning a tractor, cable and helicopter logging operation on steep and unstable slopes in redwood, Douglas fir and grand fir forests.
-Helicopter logging is planned adjacent to large tree marbled murrelet stands D619 and D575, and units 1, 2, and 6 have trees up to 48" dbh, and units 3, 4, 5, 7, 8 and 9 have trees up to 70" dbh.
-The THP area flows into the Van Duzen River which is listed as an impaired watershed for sediment/siltation and temperature.
-There are 40 landslide terrain sites in the THP area including; multiple debris slides, debris slide slopes, earth flows, rock falls, and disrupted ground.
-Humboldt Redwood Company is planning to use ground based equipment in areas designated for cable or helicopter logging, construct 2 segments of road L53.2251 across an unstable area in unit 2, and use an existing skid road inside a class III (mid sized) watercourse area.
-28 road drainage sites are planned for work including rocking, dip construction, ditch cleaning, culvert repair/replacement and restoration of washed out crossings.
-There is a Pacific fisher den site within .25 miles of the THP area, and 15 spotted owl nesting territories within 1.3 miles of the THP area.
+This THP is about 3 miles SE of Rio Dell, CA and Highway 101 and about 3 miles east of Scotia, CA at an elevation of 400 to 1,400 feet.
+Humboldt Redwood Company is planning a tractor, cable and helicopter logging (large tree marbled murrelet stand 638D exists between units 3 and 4) operation in redwood, Douglas fir and grand fir forests.
+The THP area flows into the Van Duzen River which is listed as an impaired watershed for sediment and temperature.
+There are 8 road related failure sites, and numerous landslide terrain sites including fill failures, debris slides, debris slides, earth flows and disrupted ground.
+Humboldt Redwood Company is planning to use ground based equipment on existing skid trails in areas designated for cable logging, and use ground based equipment in unstable areas in unit 4, and construct a segment of the L58.77 road across an unstable area.
+63 road drainage sites are planned for work including rocking, dip construction, ditch cleaning, and culvert repair/replacement.
+There is a peregrine falcon nest site within .25 miles of unit 5, and over a dozen spotted owl nesting territories within 1.3 miles of the THP area.